When Your Foot Has a Rocker-bottom Appearance

 Charcot foot develops as a result of neuropathy.
-Neuropathy decreases the ability to feel temperature, pain, or trauma can be caused by conditions such as diabetes, mellitus, leprosy, syphilis, poliomyelitis, chronic alcoholism, or syringomyelia.
+Neuropathy decreases the ability to feel temperature, pain, or trauma.
+It can be caused by conditions such as diabetes, mellitus, leprosy, syphilis, poliomyelitis, chronic alcoholism, or syringomyelia.

 If you have Charcot foot it is important to begin treatment with a doctor as early as possible because the foot can be repeatedly worsened by walking.
 This can result in a rapid progression of the pathology.
-Early radiographs will show soft tissue swelling and bony fragmentation and joint dislocation may be seen just several weeks after onset.
-Make sure to follow a treatment plan from a surgeon.
+Early radiographs will show soft tissue swelling and bony fragmentation.
+Joint dislocation may be seen just several weeks after onset.
+Make sure to follow a treatment plan from a doctor.
 Failure to do this can lead to ulcers and possible amputation.

 If the Charcot deformity is severe enough, surgery may be necessary.
 A foot and ankle surgeon will help determine when this step needs to be taken and the appropriate procedure.